 - (1) Green Eligibility Criteria 1: Green building.
-Properties that have acquired or are expected to acquire certifications from third-party organizations by satisfying one of criteria (a) to (d) below. - (i) 3-star DBJ Green Building certification or higher - (ii) B+ CASBEE certification or higher - (iii) Silver level LEED certification or higher - (iv) 3-star BELS certification or higher - (2) Green Eligibility Criteria 2: Renovation.
+Properties that have acquired or are expected to acquire certifications from third-party organizations by satisfying one of criteria (i) to (iv) below. - (i) 3-star DBJ Green Building certification or higher - (ii) B+ CASBEE certification or higher - (iii) Silver level LEED certification or higher - (iv) (i) For certifications obtained prior to March 31, 2024, 3-star or higher out of BELS' previous 5-star ranking system, and (ii) for certifications obtained after April 1, 2024, Level 4 or higher for non-residential properties and Level 3 or higher for residential properties out of BELS' new 6-level ranking system as eligible for our Green Finance Framework. - (2) Green Eligibility Criteria 2: Renovation.
 Renovation work for environmental improvements (which is expected to reduce consumption or emissions by 30% or more in comparison to before renovation).